 \section{Methodology}

-We study whether LLM agents behave as payoff-sensitive strategic actors or as identity-driven role followers in multi-agent decision settings.
-Our goal is to understand how representational choices, specifically persona descriptions and payoff presentation, affect strategic behavior.

-To study this, we construct a controlled multi-agent decision setting based on an environmental policy game.
-The game models a simplified governance scenario involving four stakeholders {industry, government, activists, and consumers}, each making a binary decision that affects both individual outcomes and collective welfare.
-Depending on how incentives are structured, these interactions can lead either to coordinated pro-environmental outcomes (Green Transition) or to individually beneficial but collectively harmful outcomes (Tragedy of the Commons).
+We test how persona descriptions and payoff presentation determine whether LLM agents follow explicit incentives or role-consistent behavior in multi-agent decision settings.
+We construct a controlled multi-agent decision setting based on an environmental policy game.
+The game models a simplified governance scenario involving four stakeholders: industry, government, activists, and consumers, each making a binary decision that affects both individual outcomes and collective welfare.
+Depending on the incentive structure, these interactions produce coordinated pro-environmental outcomes (Green Transition) or individually beneficial but collectively harmful outcomes (Tragedy of the Commons).

-Within this setting, we systematically vary how the decision problem is presented to LLM agents.
-Specifically, we test whether agents are given role-based personas that describe stakeholder motivations, and whether payoff information is explicitly shown or must be inferred from the narrative.
-For each configuration, we simulate decisions for all four roles using the same underlying model and analyze the resulting joint outcome.
+We vary how the decision problem reaches LLM agents across four conditions.
+We test whether agents receive role-based personas describing stakeholder motivations, and whether payoff information appears explicitly or must be inferred from the narrative.
+For each configuration, we simulate decisions for all four roles under the same model and record the joint outcome.

-Fig. \ref{fig:cot_analysis_panel_a} shows our overall setup.
-This allows us to examine whether agents follow explicit incentives or instead default to role-consistent behavior, and how this depends on model family and scenario structure.
+Fig. \ref{fig:cot_analysis_panel_a} shows the overall setup.
+The design isolates whether payoff visibility or persona framing drives equilibrium selection across model families and scenario structures.
 We now formalize the game and experimental design.